Import Administration, International Trade Administration, Department of Commerce.

 Unless otherwise indicated, all citations to the Act are references to the provisions effective January 1, 1995, the effective date of the amendments made to the Act by the Uruguay Round Agreements Act (“URAA”).
 In addition, unless otherwise indicated, all citations to the Department regulations are to 19 CFR part 351 (1999).
 Guidance on methodological or analytical issues relevant to the Department's conduct of sunset reviews is set forth in the Department Policy Bulletin 98:3—Policies Regarding the Conduct of Five-year (“Sunset”) Reviews of Antidumping and Countervailing Duty Orders; Policy Bulletin, 63 FR 18871 (April 16, 1998) (Sunset Policy Bulletin).

-On September 1, 1999, the Department published the notice of initiation of sunset review of the antidumping duty order on corrosion-resistant carbon steel flat products from France (64 FR 47767).
+On September 1, 1999, the Department initiated a sunset review of the countervailing duty order on corrosion-resistant carbon steel flat products from France (64 FR 47767).
 We invited parties to comment.
-On the basis of a notice of intent to participate and adequate substantive response filed on behalf of domestic interested parties and no response from respondent interested parties, we determined to conduct an expedited sunset review.
+On the basis of a notice of intent to participate and adequate substantive response filed on behalf of the domestic interested parties, as well as inadequate response from respondent interested parties, the Department determined to conduct an expedited (120 day) sunset review.
 The Department is conducting this sunset review in accordance with sections 751 and 752 of the Act.

 In accordance with section 751(c)(5)(C)(v) of the Act, the Department may treat a review as extraordinarily complicated if it is a review of a transition order (i.e., an order in effect on January 1, 1995).
-This review concerns a transition order within the meaning of section 751(c)(6)(C)(ii) of the Act because the order was issued on August 19, 1993.
-Therefore, on December 22, 1999, the Department determined that the sunset review of the antidumping duty order on corrosion-resistant carbon steel flat products from France is extraordinarily complicated and extended the time limit for completion of the final results of this review until not later than March 29, 2000, in accordance with section 751(c)(5)(B) of the Act.
+This review concerns a transition order within the meaning of section 751(c)(6)(C)(i) of the Act.
+Therefore, on December 22, 1999, the Department determined that the sunset review of the countervailing duty order on corrosion-resistant steel from France is extraordinarily complicated and extended the time limit for completion of the final results of this review until not later than March 29, 2000, in accordance with section 751(c)(5)(B) of the Act.

 Scope of Review

-The HTS item numbers are provided for convenience and custom purposes.
+The HTSUS item numbers are provided for convenience and customs purposes.
 The written description remains dispositive.

 Analysis of Comments Received

-All issues raised in substantive responses by parties to this sunset review are addressed in the Issues and Decision Memorandum (“Decision Memo”) from Jeffrey A. May, Director, Office of Policy, Import Administration, to Robert S. LaRussa Assistant Secretary for Import Administration, dated March 29, 2000, which is hereby adopted by this notice.
-The issues discussed in the attached Decision Memo include the likelihood of continuation or recurrence of dumping and the magnitude of the margin likely to prevail were the order revoked.
-Parties can find a complete discussion of all issues raised in this review and the corresponding recommendations in this public memorandum which is on file in B-099, the Central Records Unit, of the Main Commerce building.
+All issues raised in substantive responses by parties to this sunset review are addressed in the Issues and Decision Memorandum (“Decision Memo”) from Jeffrey A. May, Director, Office of Policy, Import Administration, to Robert S. LaRussa, Assistant Secretary for Import Administration, dated March 29, 2000, which is hereby adopted by this notice.
+The issues discussed in the attached Decision Memo include the likelihood of continuation or recurrence of subsidy, the net countervailable subsidy likely to prevail were the order revoked, and the nature of the subsidy.
+Parties can find a complete discussion of all issues raised in this review and the corresponding recommendations in this public memorandum which is on file in B-099, the Central Records Unit, of the main Commerce building.

 In addition, a complete version of the Decision Memo can be accessed directly on the Web at www.ita.doc.gov/import_admin/records/frn.
 The paper copy and electronic version of the Decision Memo are identical in content.